-Canning on a glass top stove…is it safe or not?
+Have a Glass Top Stove Instead?
+Is canning on it safe or not?
 What should you know before trying it?
 Can you use a pressure canner on a glass top?
 What about a water bath canner?
 Get informed at SimplyCanning.com

 Understand the Canning Equipment you must get and which equipment is unnecessary.